kmushegi/Parrondos-Paradox/README.md

 ---
 The work on this project was done for the Intermediate Linear Algebra class at [Bowdoin College](https://bowdoin.edu) taught by
 [Professor Pietraho](http://www.bowdoin.edu/~tpietrah/), who always offered deep mathematical insight and guidance along the way.
+Parts of the simulation code were kindly provided by Professor Pietraho.

 This work was done as a group project with Parikshit Sharma, [Marcus Christiansen](https://github.com/MarcusEFC), and Ernesto Garcia without whom it would not be possible.